• istoica a year ago

 Sorry for being pandentic but you don't learn much by looking at the inside of a radio because it's mostly electronic components except for the knobs, antenna, dial.
 Without understanding how the the electronics work, you're just looking at parts.
 Mechanical parts like a bicycle, much easier to reason.
 Not knowing your background, can you build a radio if giving a box of parts?
 I certainly can't.

-• salmo 2 hours ago
+• salmo a year ago

 I don’t think you’re being pedantic.
 You’re just making a weird assumption that the radio itself is the only resource.
 I learned a ton from this as a kid.
 And I learned from Radio Shack.
 You stare at it, you go research, you try to fix it, you fail.
 Talk to someone who knows stuff.
 Repeat until it works or you work on a new one.